krishaamer/green-filter-research/research/literature/sustainability.md

 -   Miyoshi et al. (2022) takes the example of ink toner bottles and shows in a case study how standardized compatibility between older and newer systems can save resources and results in sustainability savings.

-Again, AI has the potential to provide the parameters for sustainability.

--   Singh and Sarkar (2023) proposes an AI tool for deciding the suitable life cycle design parameters.
 -   Finding green products and supporting companies making them

 -   Supporting legislative changes

 -   Track you consumption, saving, investing.
 Shift balance towards saving and investing.

 -   Nastaraan Vadoodi (2022)

 -   European Commission (2022b) Ecodesign for sustainable products

+### Waste Generation {#waste-generation}

+Liu, K. et al. (2023) reports, e–waste is growing 3%–5% every year, globally.
+Thukral and Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.

 ### Extended Producer Responsibility {#extended-producer-responsibility}

+Extended Producer Responsibility (EPR) is a policy tool first proposed by Thomas Lindhqvist in Sweden in 1990 \[CITE\], aimed to encourage producers take responsibility for the entire life-cycle of their products, thus leading to more eco-friendly products.
+Nonetheless, EPR schemes do not guarantee circularity and may instead be designed around fees to finance waste management in linear economy models (Christiansen, Hasse and Tønder, 2021).
+The French EPR scheme was upgraded in 2020 to become more circular (Jacques Vernier, 2021).

+In any case, strong consumer legislation (such as EPR) has a direct influence on producers’ actions.
+For example, in HKTDC Research (2022), the Hong Kong Trade Development Council notified textile producers in July 2022 reminding factories to produce to French standards in order to be able enter the EU market.
+Peng, Shi and Tong (2023) finds that the ***Carbon Disclosure Project*** has been a crucial tool to empower ERP in Chinese auto-producers.

+-   The success of EPR can vary per type of product.
+For car tires, the EPR scheme in the Netherlands claims a 100% recovery rate Campbell-Johnston et al. (2020).

 One type of legislation that works?

 -   Steenmans and Ulfbeck (2023) Argues for the need to engage companies through legislation and shift from waste-centered laws to product design regulations.

--   Peng, Shi and Tong (2023) finds that the Carbon Disclosure Project has been a crucial tool to empower ERP in Chinese auto-producers.

--   Liu, K. et al. (2023) reports, e–waste is growing 3%–5% every year, globally.
-Thukral and Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.

 -   In Europe, there’s large variance between member states when in comes to textile recycling: while Estonia and France are the only EU countries where separate collection of textiles is required by law, in Estonia 100% of the textiles were burned in an incinerator in 2018 while in France textiles are covered by an Extended Producer Responsibility (EPR) scheme leading to higher recovery rates (Ibid).

--   Christiansen, Hasse and Tønder (2021): Nonetheless, EPR schemes do not guarantee circularity and may instead be designed around fees to finance waste management in linear economy models.

--   Jacques Vernier (2021): French EPR scheme was upgraded in 2020 to become more circular.

--   In any case, strong consumer legislation (such as EPR) has a direct influence on producers’ actions.
-For example, in HKTDC Research (2022)@, the Hong Kong Trade Development Council notified textile producers in July 2022 reminding factories to produce to French standards in order to be able enter the EU market.

 #### *Design implications:* {#design-implications-3}

--   ERP and CDP data should be part of Green Filter.\*
+-   ERP and CDP data should be part of Green Filter.

 ### Return, Repair, Reuse {#return-repair-reuse}